Yoga Therapy is different than any other form of treatment you have tried.

 Different?

 Yoga therapy sessions may include various elements of yoga, such as physical postures (asanas), breathwork (pranayama), meditation, mindfulness practices, relaxation techniques, and guided imagery.
-The therapist guides clients through these practices, providing gentle adjustments and modifications as needed to ensure safety and comfort.
+The therapist guides you through these practices, providing gentle adjustments and modifications as needed to ensure safety and comfort.

 What To Expect